Graveyard

 Frequently asked questions

 Are more AI tools dying in 2026 than before?
 Yes.
-Recorded deaths and acquisitions rose from 22 in 2023 to 44 in 2024 to 73 in 2025 — roughly tripling in two years — as the post-ChatGPT startup wave runs out of runway.
-2026 already holds 23 confirmed entries, and that number will rise as late-confirmed deaths surface.
+Recorded deaths and acquisitions rose from 20 in 2023 to 45 in 2024 to 84 in 2025 — more than quadrupling in two years — as the post-ChatGPT startup wave runs out of runway.
+2026 already holds 34 confirmed entries, and that number will rise as late-confirmed deaths surface.

 Which AI categories have the most failures?
-By raw count, developer tools (24), AI art and image creation (18), and AI infrastructure (17) lead the graveyard.
+By raw count, developer tools (30), AI infrastructure (25), and AI art and image creation (16) lead the graveyard.
 These are the most crowded, lowest-barrier categories — easy to launch in, hard to defend once frontier models absorb the feature.
 Note these are absolute counts, not death rates.

 Is getting acquired good or bad for users?
 Mixed, and often it looks the same as a shutdown from the user's seat.
 A sale is usually a good outcome for founders and investors, but acquired products are frequently sunset or absorbed into the buyer's platform, so the standalone tool you relied on can disappear either way.
 Treat an acquisition as a possible ending, not a guarantee of continuity.